MGH-LMIC/windows_optimization/README.md

 ## How to use
 - Download images and models
-- Define WSO layer with your own model
+- Define WSO layer with your own model (see HowToUse.ipynb or WindowsOpt.py)
-- Deploy model
+- Deploy trained model in the original paper (see Deploy_code_WindowsOptimizer.ipynb or deploy.py)

 ## Requirement for test codes
 - Keras=2.2.4
 - tensorflow-gpu=1.12.0